3270 Extended Data Stream

 in an SBA order.
 For a Read Modified where several fields have been

-updated by the terminal operator, after the read header will be an SBA
+updated by the terminal operator, after the read heading will be an

 modified field in turn.